Nofollow link and rel=nofollow explained

 Would you turn down a link from the New York times just because it was nofollow?
 I doubt it…

-In recent years, we’ve seen many top-tier publishers take the decision to apply a blanket nofollow policy to all external links, which led to Google losing large parts of the link graph.
-And let’s not forget that the newer version of PageRank may be using (opens in a new tab) a set of trusted pages that act as seed sites.
+In recent years, we've seen many top-tier publishers take the decision to apply a blanket nofollow policy to all external links, which led to Google losing large parts of the link graph.
+And let's not forget that the newer version of PageRank (opens in a new tab) a set of trusted pages that act as seed sites.

 Quite simply, my belief is that there was a need to treat